Blattodea: Characteristics

 Termites are eusocial insects that live in colonies.
-They operate a caste system, there being a king and queen in each colony and many non-reproductive workers.
+They have a caste system, with a king and queen in each colony and many non-reproductive workers.
 The workers forage for food which they bring back to the colony to feed the reproductives and the developing young.
 Cockroaches are also social insects but do not live in colonies, and all adults are able to reproduce.
 Some species form aggregations, others show an inclination to aggregate, and some exhibit parental care of their offspring.

 Cockroaches and termites have striking similarities in behaviour which they likely inherited from their common ancestor.
 These include an attraction to warm and humid places, thigmotaxis, burrowing, substrate manipulation, hygienic behaviour, food sharing, cannibalism, excretion behaviour, vibrational communication, kin recognition, trail following, allogrooming, care of the brood, cropping of antennae and certain mating behaviours.
 In some of these behaviours, there are marked similarities between termites and juvenile, but not adult, cockroaches.
 During the evolution of eusociality, the individuals need to share a desire to group together.
 Juvenile cockroaches have a tendency to aggregate while adults often compete aggressively with each other for space and resources.
 Similarly, grooming and being groomed is common in termite colonies but allogrooming is not a behaviour generally engaged in by cockroaches although individuals groom themselves.
 An exception to this is the cockroach Cryptocercus, which seems to be more closely related to the termites than to other cockroaches.